sandiegojs/sdjs-speaker-app/Readme.md

 #### Pre Requisites

 Make sure to have these items installed.
-If you need help installing any of these, ask for help on the sdjs slack.
+If you need help installing any of these, ask for help on the [SDJS Slack](https://sdjs.slack.com/).

 1. node 10<=x<=12
 2. npm (x>=6)